 Pitavastatin is a moderate-intensity statin and simvastatin a moderate- to low-intensity statin.
-Since they belong to the same drug class, HMG-CoA reductase inhibitors, they work in similar manners and share many of side effects.
+Since they belong to the same drug class, HMG-CoA reductase inhibitors, they work in similar manners and share many of the side effects.
 The differences are in the dosage and administration—how and when to take it.
-Pitavastatin comes in only tablet form and can be taken any time of the day whereas simvastatin is available in tablet and suspension form and recommended to be taken at bed time or with the evening meal.
+Pitavastatin comes in tablet form only and can be taken any time of the day whereas simvastatin is available in tablet and suspension form and recommended to be taken at bed time or with the evening meal.

 Which medication is better?

 Although both medications are well-tolerated, according to a study that compared the efficacy and safety of both medications, pitavastatin was shown to be an effective therapeutic option for individuals with primary hypercholesterolemia or mixed dyslipidemia when compared to simvastatin.

 Notably, pitavastatin has shown to be more effective than simvastatin at a lower dose (pitavastatin: 2 mg vs simvastatin: 20 mg) and has similar effects at a higher dose (pitavastatin: 4 mg vs simvastatin: 40 mg).

 Keep in mind that the statin that is best for you will depend on a variety of things, including your cholesterol levels, any drugs you are taking, and any other health issues you may have.